Passionflower

 Passionflower for Panic Disorder

-Some studies have shown that passionflower can be effective in reducing anxiety and improving sleep quality, which are common issues for individuals with panic disorder.
-It is often used as a natural alternative to prescription medications, as it is generally well-tolerated and has fewer side effects.
+Some studies have shown that passionflower can be as effective as prescription medications in reducing symptoms of anxiety and panic attacks.
+It is often used as a complementary treatment alongside traditional therapies, such as cognitive-behavioral therapy or medication.

 Supplements for Panic Disorder